TORRESDESIGN/100-days-of-code/log.md

 </script>
 ```
-**Thoughts:** I'm intrigued with this algorithm, feeling neutral, a bit disappointed that I fogot that 0 times any number is 0 :sadface:
+**Thoughts:** I'm intrigued with this algorithm, feeling neutral, a bit disappointed that I fogot that 0 times any number is 0 :sob:

 **Link to tweet:** [Daniel Torres Day 13](https://twitter.com/RoosterMonster/status/953522163994181632)